-Adults with disabilities are living much longer than in the past, which means their aging parents must plan for the day when their dependent children outlive them.
+Adults with disabilities are living much longer than in the past, which means their aging parents must plan for the likelihood that their dependent children will outlive them.

-Increasing numbers of children are also being diagnosed with autism, which by itself does not affect life expectancy.
-And veterans of ongoing conflicts overseas, many without spouses, have been returning home with traumatic brain injuries and other disabilities.
+Increasing numbers of children are also being diagnosed with autism spectrum disorder, which by itself does not affect life expectancy but can require lifelong care.
+And hundreds of thousands of service members, many without spouses, returned home from the conflicts in Afghanistan and Iraq with traumatic brain injuries and other disabilities.

 Whether your child will live independently, require round-the-clock care or have needs somewhere in between, this guide can help you put financial resources and support services in place to ensure quality of life when you can no longer be the primary caregiver.

 Protect financial assistance, assets

 It is essential to preserve your child's access to government assistance programs such as Supplemental Security Income (SSI), which guarantees a minimum income and is available to children with disabilities, and Medicaid, which covers a broad range of health care costs.

 Eligibility for these benefits is based on limited income and, in some cases, assets such as savings and investments.
 For example, individuals cannot get SSI if they have more than $2,000 in financial resources (although not all assets count towards the cap).